Canis-Majoris/MakkoChart/README.md

 # MakkoChart

-./custom for testing outside of Looker environment
+./custom for testing outside Looker environment

 index.ts as an entry point